 - Providing too much information — A good rule of thumb is to keep your resume to one page.
 Remember, you can also use your cover letter to sell yourself.

 - Improper formats/paper — A resume is a professional document.
 Simple formats allow recruiters to easily scan your resume.
 Also, don't use bright paper or stationery.
 This will only distract recruiters from what's important on your resume — your skills.
+Keep it simple.